EliAndrewC/l7r/rules/04-schools.md

 is your attack skill.

 **Fourth Dan:**
-Raise the current and maximum rank of any Ring by 1.
+Raise the current and maximum rank of your School Ring by 1.
 Raising that Ring now costs 5 fewer XP.
 Begin each combat round with an athletics action die set to 1, which may only be spent on movement, athletics actions, or your 3rd Dan technique.